-- There were no service delivery issues reported by the ten health regions that are attributed to recruitment and retention issues. - No vacancies were reported for this classification. - Low turnover rates were reported for this classification.
+- There were either no service delivery issues or minor service issues reported by the ten health regions that are attributed to recruitment and retention issues. - Six full time vacancies were reported for the Bachelor level. and four full time vacancies were reported for the Masters level.